 For the first two years after annexation, residents may choose to either retain their present private service provider or utilize City-provided service.
 If residents elect to retain private service, City garbage collection and brush fees will not be assessed.
+After two years all residents, except as outlined below (PUD's), must use and will be billed for City-provided service.

-Planned Unit Developments (PUD) may elect to either contract directly with private service providers or utilize City-provided service.
+Planned Unit Developments (PUD's) may elect to either contract directly with private service providers or utilize City-provided service.
 If private service is desired, City garbage collection and brush fees will not be assessed in PUD areas.
 If City-provided services are desired, the PUD must consent to an indemnity Agreement allowing the City or it's contractor entry onto private streets and exempting the City from liability.